gamesbook/pyprototypr/docs/layouts_repeat.rst

 Repeat Command
 ==============

-**pyprototypr** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of pages within a ``Deck``, but it also includes commands that let you place, or "`layout <layouts.rst>`_", elements in a more repetitive or regular way
+**protograf** allows you to directly define where elements, that make up your design, should be placed within a page, or over a series of pages within a ``Deck``, but it also includes commands that let you place, or "`layout <layouts.rst>`_", elements in a more repetitive or regular way